tanusgit/EmployeeManagementSystem/README.md

  6. Buy book

 ## FAQ
 Please login using your google account.
+This login functionality is not implemented yet.

 ## License
-iBook.com
+Epics.com

 ## User guide:
-Please click on the "show details" button on the home page under the picture of the book to get the details of the book.
+Please click on the "view" button on the home page on the menubar to get the details of the employees.
-Please click on the "Home" button on the navabr to go to the homepage of this website.
+Please click on the "Add" button on the navabr to add an employee to the database.

 ## Support:
 We will provide support if anybody wants to contribute to our project.

 ## Roadmap:
-We aim to release the next version of iBook with the search option for the books.
+We aim to release the next version of Epics with the search option for the employees.

 ## Contributions:
 The developer team has built the product.